Sue Gray: Tory MPs angry over Labour job for Partygate probe chief

 The civil servant's inquiry into lockdown parties under Boris Johnson triggered a wave of resignations last year that led to his downfall as PM.

-Allies of the former prime minister have argued it undermines her report and the impartiality of the Civil Service.
+Allies of the former prime minister have argued it undermines her report and the impartiality of the civil service.

 Ms Gray herself has yet to comment.